LuisAlfredo88/simple_task_management/README.md

     - You can create a new task by clicking on the "New" button.
     - You can edit a task by clicking on the "Edit" button.
     - You can filter the tasks by clicking the "Filter" button.

+## Special features
+1. Implementation of i18n for multi-language support(English, Spanish, etc.).
+2. Mobile friendly design.
+Not only designed to be responsive but to be easy to use on mobile devices.
+3. The interface support Dark Mode.

 ## Environment setup
 ### Docker-setup